QuagKhai003/InsuranceConsoleApp/README.md

 <h2>About</h2>

-- This application is create to stimulate the insurance system
+- This application is create to stimulate the insurance system using Java version 20

 - This project contain one folder of application, 1 report and two images